macktron/macktron.github.io/index.markdown

-# Final Thoughts 🏁💭
+## Final Thoughts 🏁💭

-In sum, the analysis reveals a European Parliament that responds predictably to external shocks.
-During crises such as the global financial meltdown and the COVID-19 emergency, MEPs unite across ideological lines to pass landmark measures, driving temporary spikes in the Rice Index and drawing disparate groups into closer voting alignment.
-Yet in the mid-crisis times overall cohesion erodes, procedural areas like legal affairs oscillate wildly, and social and environmental areas remain stubbornly divided.
+In conclusion, the analysis reveals a European Parliament that responds predictably to external shocks.
+During crises such as the global financial meltdown and the COVID-19 emergency, MEPs unite across ideological lines to pass landmark measures, driving temporary spikes in the Rice Index and drawing desparate groups into closer voting alignment.
+Yet in the mid-crisis times overall cohesion erodes, procedural areas like legal affairs oscillate wildly, and social and environmental areas remain persistently divided.

-At the party level, formal structures and shared platforms enforce sustained unity.
-Mainstream factions like EPP, S&D, Renew Europe and Greens/EFA—consistently rank highest in internal agreement, while populist outliers (IDG) and non-attached MEPs are consistently agreeing a very little.
+At the group level, formal structures and shared platforms enforce sustained unity.
+Mainstream factions like EPP, S&D, Renew Europe and Greens/EFA-consistently rank highest in internal agreement, while populist outliers (IDG) and non-attached MEPs consistently agree very little.
 Crisis-induced voting induce even for these loose coalitions a momentary alignment, but once the emergency recedes, they slip back into deep internal splits.

-Intergroup similarity further shows Europe’s fault lines.
-Greens/EFA and The Left often vote in similar, as do S&D and Renew Europe, while IDG and non-attached members remain diverged from other groups.
-Clustering by policy area shows where lines of heated disagreement run deepest.
-Budgetary control cleaves liberal and conservative camps during fiscal crises, climate and health unite the pro-integration blocs, and agricultural and trade areas fracture the moderate middle.
+Intergroup similarity further shows Europe's fault lines.
+Greens/EFA and The Left often vote in similar, as do S&D and Renew Europe, while IDG and non-attached members remain outliers relative to other groups.
+Clustering by policy area shows where sharp divisions between parties are most evident.
+Budgetary control cleaves liberal and conservative camps during fiscal crises, climate and health unite the pro-integration blocs, and, agricultural and trade areas fracture the moderate middle.

-Together, these dynamics tells the story of an institution both resilient and strained.
-The European Parliament can find unity when necessity demands but in the more routine rhythm of legislation, the strong forces of ideology, national interest and institutional design forces disagreements.
+Together, these dynamics tell the story of an institution both resilient and strained.
+The European Parliament can find unity when necessity demands it, but in the more routine rhythm of legislation, the strong forces of ideology, national interest and institutional design forces disagreements.
 One might find it reassuring to see a higher level of collaboration during crisis, but how long do we have to wait for the next pandemic to unite us...?🦠🟰🫱🏻‍🫲🏾